frostplexx/yuki/README.md

-# nixp
+# yuji
-A unified package manager for Nix and Homebrew, designed to help you manage your system packages declaratively across both Linux and macOS.
+A meta pakcage manager for Nix and Homebrew, designed to help you manage your system packages declaratively across both Linux and macOS.

 ## Features
 - 🔍 Search and install packages from both Nixpkgs and Homebrew